mhasoba/TheMulQuaBio/content/lectures/BiolStructs_C/Part_14-Embedding_C_in_R.md

 This simply cancel the effect of the previous `PROTECT` macro (similar to a `free()` function) and then returns the `SEXP` structure `result` to be properly interpreted by R through.

+### `PROTECT` and `UNPROTECT`
+What are these expressions and what do they do?
+They are required for any data that you reserve in a C function that needs either to:

+1. Perist in memory when control returns from C to R
+2. Be declared in C but returned to R.

+`PROTECT` prevents R's runtime 'garbage collector' from freeing memory allocated on the C side until you are ready to be done with it.
+When we no longer need to protect the data object, we can call `UNPROTECT(n)`.
+This call removes the last `n` elements that were protected.
+So we can see that `PROTECT` actually governs a stack-type data structure.

 ### In R

-Now once we've dissected the syntax of this chuck-full-of-macro program, we can compile it for R the exact same way as before (`SHLIB` it!), and then call it in R the same way as well with a dynamic loading.
+Now once we've dissected the syntax of this chock-full-of-macros program, we can compile it for R the exact same way as before (`SHLIB` it!), and then call it in R the same way as well with a dynamic loading.

 **R:**